dlurton/anode/README.md

         - Interfaces / abstract methods
  - Can define functions: `func someFunction:int() 10 + 12;`
     - Or: `func someFunction:int() { someGlobal = someGlobal + 1; someGlobal + 12; }`
-    - The result of the last expression in the function body is the return value:
+    - The result of the last expression in the function body is the return value.
-    - Local variables also can be defined.
+    - Local variables also can be defined within functions.
+    - Functions may be invoked:  `anInt:int = someFunction();`
-    - Functions Backlog:
+    - Functions Backlog (not done yet):
         - Parameters
             - Pass by value
             - Pass by reference
         - Overloading
         - Explicit return

 ## Building